 To begin your hike, the trail starts on the east side of REI Denver flagship store main entrance.
 Follow the trail along South Platte River as it passes the acclaimed Downtown Aquarium, Children’s Museum of Denver, and Sports Authority Field.

 Then, at 1.5 mile, go across a street level crossing to 13th Avenue.
 Up ahead on the Y-junction, stay left and access 8th Avenue through an uphill ramp.
 Onwards, turn left to cross the river towards Frog Hollow Park and to Milstein Park where you can see amazing river views.

 At 3.2 miles, cross a pedestrian bridge and continue to follow Platte River Greenway Trail until the trail end at Valverde Park.
 Though the official National Recreation Trail ends there, the pathway continues to stretch nearly 20 miles ahead at your disposal.

 Aside from the notable city attractions mentioned earlier, you will also pass through various commercial districts, cafes, and local parks where you can rest and enjoy a little side trip.
-But don’t get me wrong, a hike through Platte River Greenway National Recreation Trail is not only an urban stroll, high grasslands with impressive sceneries of plains and the Rockies will also engulf your sight.
+A hike through Platte River Greenway National Recreation Trail is not only an urban stroll, high grasslands with impressive sceneries of plains and the Rockies will also engulf your sight.

 Here, you get to appreciate nature at its best in the center of an urban jungle.
 Wildlife are even present!
 Numerous kinds of birds like ducks and herons, as well as animals like beavers, muskrat, and otters will be seen.